 - It may prevent metastases from occurring in many different forms of cancer.

 - May aid in fat metabolism and help in weight management.

 - Has long been used in Chinese medicine as a treatment for depression.

 - Because of its anti-inflammatory properties, it is a natural treatment for arthritis and rheumatoid arthritis.

 - Kansas State University research found that adding certain spices, including turmeric, can reduce the levels of heterocyclic amines — carcinogenic compounds that are formed when meats are barbecued, boiled or fried — by up to 40 percent.

 - Rodent studies at the University of Texas indicate that curcumin inhibits the growth of a skin cancer, melanoma and also slows the spread of breast cancer into the lungs.

-I hadn't worked with the root before, and luckily had been warned to watch its staining capabilities, so definitely use gloves, paper towels and/or parchment to keep the fresh turmeric from leaving its mark.
+While turmeric is powerful, it also has great staining capabilities, so definitely use gloves, paper towels and/or parchment to keep the fresh turmeric from leaving its mark.
 Turmeric has an earthy, peppery taste and pairs well with it's pale colored cousin, ginger.
 Adding some lemon to the tonic lightens things up and then you can also throw in a little sweetener if you like.